Fli000/Art/README.md

 # Art
-I am developing a program that helps me when I am making art.
+I am developing a website that helps me when I am making art.